 Applicants are advised to read and refer to the NC3Rs Applicant and Grant Holder Handbook, which contains more detailed information on submitting both an outline and full application.
 Applicants should also take note of the 'Considerations at informal outline stage' and 'Fellowship panel scoring criteria' when compiling an application.

-Before submitting a full application applicants are required to complete an outline of the research proposal.
+Before submitting a full application, applicants are required to complete an outline of the research proposal.

 - Employment history